History and Purpose

 - Community building occurs outside the classroom using online formats.

-- Provide adult students a flexible means of completing their entire undergraduate degree in a reasonable time frame without forcing students to abandon work or family responsibilities.
+- Provide students a flexible means of completing their entire undergraduate degree in a reasonable time frame without forcing students to abandon ministry, work, or family responsibilities.

-- Meet adults’ needs for relevance, convenience, and vocational advancement without forcing students to abandon work or family responsibilities.
+- Meet students’ needs for relevance, convenience, and vocational advancement.

 - Foster key skills, such as writing, speaking, critical thinking, problem solving, information literacy, ethical thinking, and the ability to integrate faith, values, and practice.